Embedding and learning with signatures: A first glimpse of the signature method

 A second important property is a condition ensuring the uniqueness of signatures.

 \begin{proposition} If $X$ has at least one monotone coordinate, then $S(X)$ determines $X$ uniquely up to translations. \end{proposition}

-It should be noticed that having a monotone coordinate is a sufficient condition, but a necessary one can be found in the monograph by \citet{hambly2010uniqueness}, together with a proof of the proposition.
+It should be noticed that having a monotone coordinate is a sufficient condition, but a necessary one can be found in \citet{hambly2010uniqueness}, together with a proof of this proposition.
 The principal significance of this result is that it provides a practical procedure to guarantee signature uniqueness: it is sufficient to add a monotone coordinate to the path $X$.
 For example, the time embedding mentioned above will satisfy this condition.

 This result does not provide a practical procedure to reconstruct a path from its signature.
 However, this is an active area of research \citep{Chang2017,Lyons2017hyperbolic,Lyons2018inverting}.
 In particular, \cite{Lyons2017hyperbolic} derive an explicit expression of rectilinear paths, defined in Section \ref{sec:def_embedding}, in terms of their signatures; and \cite{Lyons2018inverting} construct, from the signature of a ${\mathcal C}^1$ path, a sequence of piecewise linear approximations converging to the initial path.